"Rivers of Light and Shadow: An Introduction to Notan

 2-Value Notan: The simplest form, using only black and white to explore the relationship between positive and negative space.

-3-Value or Multi-Value Notan: Incorporates shades of gray in addition to black and white, allowing for more nuanced compositions.
+3-Value or Multi-Value Notan: Incorporates shades of grey in addition to black and white, allowing for more nuanced compositions.

 Expert Insights